JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/4-IfStatements.md

 if(x == 10) {
-    console.log("Its equal to 10"); // because its inside the brackets, its indented } // notice that we dont need a semicolon here
+    console.log("Its equal to 10"); // because its inside the brackets, its indented } // notice that we don't need a semicolon here
 ```

 What you are seeing above, is a basic example of an if statement.

 there are three parts to an if statement